cobobc/milestone_3_cooking_app/README.md

 *   Home page

     *   Provies a friendly/inviting cooking image with the Cookbook title and a one line summary of the site over the image.
-    *   Underneath the image there is a jumbtron that provides the user with more detail about what the app offers.
+    *   Underneath the image there is a text that provides the user with more detail about what the app offers.

 *   Register Page

     *   A header with short descriptive text on how to register.
-    *   The form is houses the required fields (username, email, and password) a user must enter to register.
+    *   The form houses the required fields (username, email, and password) a user must enter to register.
     *   A large register button makes it clear and easy to register.
     *   When the user the clicks the register button, the user is sent to their profile page, and their registration details are sent and stored in mongodb.
     *   When the user the clicks the register button, they will recieve an email welcoming them and affirming they have registered.
 This feature is via EmailJS funtionality embedded in the registration form.